Support for Adam Walsh Act Implementation Grant Program

 How are proposals selected?

-Criteria are described in the funding announcement on the OJP Funding Resource Center page at https://ojp.gov/funding/.
+Criteria are described in the solicitation, available at the SMART Office's Funding Opportunities page at https://smart.ojp.gov/funding.

 How may assistance be used?

-The AWA Implementation grant funds must be used to 1) assist jurisdictions in implementing or maintaining requirements of SORNA or to support the adoption of effective sex offender management practices.
-Funds must be used to develop or enhance sex offender registration, tracking and notification programs in jurisdictions for the purpose of substantial implementation of SORNA; and/or to support training and technical assistance regarding SORNA implementation and other effective sex offender management practices; and 2) fund sex offender management fellowship opportunities in the SMART Office
+AWA grant funds may be used to 1) assist jurisdictions in implementing or maintaining requirements of SORNA.
+Funds must be used to develop or enhance sex offender registration, tracking and notification programs in jurisdictions for the purpose of substantial implementation of SORNA; 2) support training and technical assistance regarding SORNA implementation and other effective sex offender management practices; and 3) fund fellowship opportunities to support the SMART Office in meeting its mission.
+NSOPW grant funds are used to maintain and operate NSOPW.gov, as well as to provide technology tools for jurisdictions to use to register and track sex offenders and share information.

 What are the requirements after being awarded this opportunity?